sourav1547/htadkg/README.md

-# Artifact of of High-threshold Asynchronous Distributed Key Generation
+# Prototype implementation for the paper Practical Asynchronous High-threshold Distributed Key Generation and Distributed Polynomial Sampling

-## File structures

 ## Running on local machine